-502 The Commission affirmed the propriety of this approach through approving the Plan.
+506 The Commission affirmed the propriety of this approach through approving the Plan.
 See Docket No. 19-0995, Final Order dated February 18, 2020 at 95.

-503 See 20 ILCS 3855/1-10 ("Community renewable generation project' means an electric generating facility that is . . . interconnected at the distribution system level of an electric utility as defined in this Section, a municipal utility as defined in this Section that owns or operates electric distribution facilities, a public utility as defined in Section 3-105 of the Public Utilities Act, or an electric cooperative, as defined in Section 3-119 of the Public Utilities Act").
+507 See 20 ILCS 3855/1-10 ("Community renewable generation project' means an electric generating facility that is . . . interconnected at the distribution system level of an electric utility as defined in this Section, a municipal utility as defined in this Section that owns or operates electric distribution facilities, a public utility as defined in Section 3-105 of the Public Utilities Act, or an electric cooperative, as defined in Section 3-119 of the Public Utilities Act").

-504 Specifically, Section 1-10 of the IPA Act defines an electric utility as having "the same definition as found in Section 16-102 of the Public Utilities Act," which is "a public utility, as defined in Section 3-105 of this Act, that has a franchise, license, permit or right to furnish or sell electricity to retail customers within a service area."
+508 Specifically, Section 1-10 of the IPA Act defines an electric utility as having "the same definition as found in Section 16-102 of the Public Utilities Act," which is "a public utility, as defined in Section 3-105 of this Act, that has a franchise, license, permit or right to furnish or sell electricity to retail customers within a service area."
 220 ILCS 5/16-102.
-Section 3-105 of the PUA in turn defines "public utility" to expressly exclude "public utilities that are owned and operated by any political subdivision, public institution of higher education or municipal corporation of this State, or public utilities that are owned by such political subdivision, public institution of higher education, or municipal corporation and operated by any of its lessees or operating agents" as well as "electric cooperatives as defined in Section 3-119" of the PUA.
-220 ILCS 5/3-105.
+Section 3-105 of the PUA in turn defines "public utility" to renewable generation project can be located within the service territory of a rural electric cooperative or a municipal utility.

-connection with the Agency's community renewable generation program-and believes that community renewable generation projects (including community solar) located in these service territories should, if possible, be included in this Plan.
+Ultimately, the Agency recognizes the General Assembly's choice expressly to include those entities in defining "community renewable generation projects"-a term only used in the IPA Act in connection with the Agency's community renewable generation program-and believes that community renewable generation projects (including community solar) located in these service territories should, if possible, be included in this Plan.

 The status of community renewable generation projects and distributed renewable energy generation devices located in the service territories of rural electric cooperatives, municipal electric utilities, and Mt.
-Carmel Public Utility Company was a contested issue in Docket No. 17-0838, and the Commission's Final Order in that proceeding determined that the Agency's filed Plan was correct in authorizing the participation of these projects in the Adjustable Block Program, the Community Renewable Generation Program, and the Illinois Solar for All Program.505 In June 2018, Commonwealth Edison Company filed a petition seeking review of that determination (i.e., an appeal) with the state's Second District Appellate Court, case number 2-18-0504.
+Carmel Public Utility Company was a contested issue in Docket No. 17-0838, and the Commission's Final Order in that proceeding determined that the Agency's filed Plan was correct in authorizing the participation of these projects in the Adjustable Block Program, the Community Renewable Generation Program, and the Illinois Solar for All Program.509 In June 2018, Commonwealth Edison Company filed a petition seeking review of that determination (i.e., an appeal) with the state's Second District Appellate Court, case number 2-18-0504.
 On May 2, 2019, the Appellate Court affirmed the ICC's decision in this regard.
 On July 11, 2019, ComEd filed a Petition for Leave to Appeal, no. 124898, with the Supreme Court of Illinois.
 It was denied on September 25, 2019, resolving this issue and clarifying that projects in the service territories of rural electric cooperatives, municipal electric utilities, and Mt.
 Carmel Public Utility Company, are indeed eligible to receive REC delivery contracts under the Adjustable Block Program.